 We may need to enforce our patents or other intellectual property rights or defend ourselves against claimed infringement of the rights of others through litigation, which could result in substantial cost and diversion of our resources.
 Furthermore, if we fail to obtain necessary licenses, our business could suffer.
-We are currently involved in three legal proceedings involving the acquisition of intellectual property rights, the enforcement of our existing intellectual property rights or the enforcement of the intellectual property rights of others.
-We refer you to the matters of Tessera, Inc. v.
-Amkor Technology, Inc., Amkor Technology, Inc. v.
+We have been involved in legal proceedings involving the acquisition of intellectual property rights, the enforcement of our existing intellectual property rights or the enforcement of the intellectual property rights of others.
+We refer you to the matters of Tessera, Inc., v.
+Amkor Technology, Inc., Amkor Technology, Inc., v.
 Motorola, Inc., and Amkor Technology, Inc. v.
 Carsem, et al., which are described in more detail in Note 13 to the Consolidated Financial Statements included in this Quarterly Report.
-Unfavorable outcomes in one or more of these matters could result in significant liabilities and could have a material adverse effect on our business, liquidity, results of operations, financial condition and cash flows.
+Unfavorable outcomes in any litigation matters involving intellectual property could result in significant liabilities and could have a material adverse effect on our business, liquidity, results of operations, financial condition and cash flows.
 The potential impact from the legal proceedings referred to in this report on our results of operations, financial condition and cash flows could change in the future.